geopm/geopm/docs/source/geopmaccess.1.rst

 Description
 -----------

 The GEOPM service uses the ``/etc/geopm`` directory to store files that control which signals and controls may be accessed by a user through the service.
 The purpose of the ``geopmaccess`` command line tool is to enable reading and writing of these access list files.

 Options
 ~~~~~~~

+-h, --help  .. _help option:

+    Print help message and exit

+-v, --version  .. _version option:

+    Print version and exit

+-c, --controls  .. _controls option:

--c, --controls  Command applies to controls not signals
+    Command applies to controls not signals

+-u, --default  .. _default option:

--u, --default   Print the default user access list
+    Print the default user access list

+-g GROUP, --group GROUP  .. _group option:

--g, --group     Read or write the access list for a specific Unix GROUP
+    Read or write the access list for a specific Unix GROUP

+-a, --all  .. _all option:

--a, --all       Print all signals or controls supported by the service system
+    Print all signals or controls supported by the service system

+-l, --log  .. _log option:

+    Print list of used signals or controls used since last restart of the
+    service

+-s, --msr-safe  .. _msr-safe option:

+    Generate an allowlist for msr-safe

+-w, --write  .. _write option:

--w, --write     Use standard input to write an access list
+    Use standard input to write an access list.
+Implies -u unless -g is
+    provided.

+-e, --edit  .. _edit option:

--e, --edit      Edit an access list using EDITOR environment variable, default
+    Edit an access list using EDITOR environment variable, default vi

-                ``vi``
+-D, --delete  .. _delete option:

--D, --delete    Remove an access list for default user or a particular Unix Group
+    Remove an access list for default user or a particular Unix Group

+-n, --dry-run  .. _dry-run option:

--n, --dry-run   Do error checking on all user input, but do not modify
+    Do error checking on all user input, but do not modify configuration files

-                configuration files
+-F, --force  .. _force option:

--F, --force     Write access list without validating GEOPM Service support for
+    Write access list without validating GEOPM Service support for names

-                names
--l, --log       Print a log of all signals or controls that have been accessed
-                since the service was last restarted.
--s, --msr-safe  Print the minimal msr-safe allowlist required by GEOPM.
--h, --help      Print brief summary of the command line usage information, then
-                exit
--v, --version   Print version of :doc:`geopm(7) <geopm.7>` to standard output,
-                then exit
+-x, --direct  .. _direct option:

+    Write directly to files, do not use DBus

 Query Access
 ~~~~~~~~~~~~